dipaloke/next_auth_all_in_one/README.md

 - People registered with OAuth providers(google/github) don't need email verification (field auto set for them)
 - Here email verification is a Date type not a boolean.
 So we can see at a glace when an user verified his/her email.
 - User can regenerate verify mail by trying to login with a registered but not verified email.
+- 2FA will expire every time a user loges in.
+Means user need to authenticate every time he/she loges in.
+- 2FA code will expire after 15 minutes the 6 digit authentication code is sent to email.

 ## Packages: